Ghazi Baba

-Ghazi Baba (also spelt as Gazi Baba; born as Rana Tahir Nadeem), was a top ranking commander of JeM and deputy commander of the terrorist group Harkat-ul-Ansar.
-He was the mastermind of the Indian Parliament attack on 13 December 2001.
+militant of Jaish-e-Mohammed and the Harkat-ul-Ansar.
+He was the one who masterminded the 2001 Indian Parliament attack on 13 December 2001.
 He was also involved in two car blasts at the Army headquarters in Srinagar on 19 April 2000 and 25 December 2000, and in the Jammu and Kashmir legislative assembly car bombing of 1 October 2001.
-He was also known as Abu Jihadi, Sajid jihadi, Shahbaz Khan, Mudasir Shahbaz, Saqlain, and Abu Hijrat.
+He was also known by several aliases, including Abu Jihadi, Sajid Jihadi, Shahbaz Khan, Mudasir Shahbaz, Saqlain, and Abu Hijrat.
 Ghazi was also reportedly involved in the kidnapping of 6 foreigners in Pahalgam, Jammu and Kashmir in 1995.

-In August 2003, Ghazi Baba was killed in operation Ghazi conducted by Border Security Force (BSF) in Srinagar.
+In August 2003, Ghazi Baba was killed in an operation conducted by Border Security Force (BSF) in Srinagar.

+He was the commander-in-chief of Islamic terrorist group Jaish-e-Mohammed in Jammu and Kashmir.
+He rose to prominence in 1998 after leading an attack in the Anantnag district, during which 25 Kashmiri Pandits were killed.
+He had close ties with Pakistani Islamic terrorist leader Masood Azhar, who appointed him as the second-in-command of Jaish-e-Mohammed.

+In the 1980s, Ghazi Baba went to Afghanistan, where he fought alongside the forces of Gulbuddin Hekmatyar.
+After the withdrawal of Russian forces and the collapse of the Najibullah regime, he returned to Pakistan.

 Personal life

-Ghazi Baba was born in Bahawalpur, Punjab, Pakistan in an Urdu-speaking family.
+Ghazi Baba was born in Bahawalpur, Punjab, Pakistan in an Urdu-speaking Muslim family.
+He did his schooling in Bhawalpur.
 His father was Rana Talib Hussain.

+Ghazi Baba was married to Franky, a Kashmiri woman from Safapora village and had children.
+He preferred cooking his own meals.
+He had an interest in astrology and wore three stone rings of different colors, despite being a fundamentalist Muslim.